 The best way to socialize your Heeler is through habituation; the process of exposing him/her to different things on a regular basis so she/he becomes more accustomed to the world around them.
 Here are some ways to socialize your ACD:

 - Expose your puppy to a variety of different objects.
 This can range from foods, household items, and toys.
 A puppy is always curious and yearning to learn.
 They usually like to inspect everything around them.

 - Expose your puppy to different textures.
 This includes, but is not limited to, carpets, tiling, grass, snow, cement, etc.

-- Expose your puppy to travelling.
+- Expose your puppy to travel.
 If they seldom travel in cars at a young age, they can be prone to carsickness when they get older.

 - Expose your puppy to different types of people.
 Expose your puppy to people of different ages and characters.
 This allows them to experience and come to accept anybody and everybody.
-For example, a younger child may be more aggressive or excited when interacting with your Heeler, while a senior will be more calm.
+For example, a younger child may be more aggressive or excited when interacting with your Heeler, while a senior will be calmer.

 - Most importantly, expose your puppy to other animals or pets.
 A good way to expose your Heeler puppy to other animals is through either daycare, playdates, or classes.
 This gives them the opportunity to learn to interact with other animals, which will inevitably be a very common occurrence in the future.

 In order to make these interactions effective, remember by rewarding your puppy.
 By giving them physical treats or verbal praises, they learn that they are doing the correct behavior.